huiyic/huiyic.github.io/_posts/2019-10-20-increase-engagement-w-personalisation.md

 This wouldn't have been a successful experiment without our team mates Rita Wang, Amelia Anasthasia, Even Chang, Tao Yi Jun, Kim Silvoza, Yong Lian Hii, Kavitha Mohan, and Yao Hui Chua in the Community Experience team!

-<i>Thanks Bang Hui for reviewing and making drafts of this post better!</i>
+<i>Thanks Bang Hui and Jessica Chen for reviewing and making drafts of this post better!</i>